edgelesssys/constellation/rfc/state-file.md

 Values depending purely on Kubernetes/node state should be automatically updated by the CLI.

 Breaking format changes should be automatically handled for `runtimeResources`.
-They should be automatically handled for `cloudResources` if the resources are managed by the Constellation CLI, otherwise we should provide documentation and/or tooling for migrating old file formats.
+Breaking format changes should be automatically handled for `cloudResources` if the resources are managed by the Constellation CLI.
+Otherwise, we should provide documentation and/or tooling for migrating old file formats.

 ## Migrating from terraform outputs + id file

 The Constellation version implementing the state file should provide an upgrade path for moving the Terraform outputs and cluster id file content into the new state file.
 This should happen at the beginning of `constellation upgrade apply`.

+We might want to implement a CLI command to automatically create the state file from and existing Terraform state.
+In that case, the migration path should make use of that command to set up the state file.